ewfx/aidhp-himalayas/README.md

 **Core Philosophy**

   •	Start Simple: Focus on core functionality (data to recommendation to video).

   •	Integrate Gradually: Layer in web UI, real-time updates, and multimedia.

   •	Prioritize User Experience: Ensure outputs are engaging and accessible.

 **Key-Technical considerations**
 Key technical considerations and the high-level technology choices

 **1. Data Handling and Security**
-      o	Encrypted Excel Files: The script uses msoffcrypto to decrypt Excel files (customer_transactions.xlsx, customer_profile.xlsx, twitter_data.xlsx) with a password stored in an environment variable (EXCEL_PASSWORD).
+      **o	Encrypted Excel Files:** The script uses msoffcrypto to decrypt Excel files (customer_transactions.xlsx, customer_profile.xlsx, twitter_data.xlsx) with a password stored in an environment variable (EXCEL_PASSWORD).
 This ensures sensitive customer data is protected at rest.

-      o	Consent Checks: The script enforces consent (consent and consent_social_media) before processing data, aligning with privacy regulations like GDPR or CCPA.
+      **o	Consent Checks:** The script enforces consent (consent and consent_social_media) before processing data, aligning with privacy regulations like GDPR or CCPA.
 Missing or invalid consent halts processing for a customer.

-      o	Pandas for Data Processing: pandas is used to load, merge, and filter data based on customer_id.
+      **o	Pandas for Data Processing:** pandas is used to load, merge, and filter data based on customer_id.
 Merging transaction, profile, and Twitter data into a single DataFrame enables comprehensive customer analysis but assumes consistent column naming and data integrity across files.

   **2. API Integration**

-  o	OpenAI API: The script leverages OpenAI’s gpt-4o-mini model to generate personalized banking product recommendations.
+      **o	OpenAI API:** The script leverages OpenAI’s gpt-4o-mini model to generate personalized banking product recommendations.
 The system prompt is dynamically adjusted with user-selected categories, and the user prompt includes customer data, ensuring context-aware outputs.
 Error handling for API calls is present but could be more robust (e.g., retry logic for transient failures).

-  o	Token and Temperature Settings: max_tokens=250 limits output length to fit the 220-word constraint, and temperature=0.7 balances creativity and coherence in recommendations.
+      **o	Token and Temperature Settings**: max_tokens=250 limits output length to fit the 220-word constraint, and temperature=0.7 balances creativity and coherence in recommendations.

   **3. Web Application**

     o	Flask and SocketIO: The script uses Flask as a lightweight web framework and SocketIO for real-time communication.
 This enables live updates (logs, recommendations, video links) to the frontend, enhancing user experience.

     o	HTML/CSS/JavaScript: The frontend is a single-page app with a form for input (customer ID, categories, prompt) and dynamic sections for results.
 JavaScript handles form submission and SocketIO events, while CSS provides a polished UI.
 However, the template is embedded as a string, which could complicate maintenance for larger UIs.